Buyer's Guide

 About Muhibah, briefly

-If you want to put us through the seven steps above, the easiest first move is a quick WhatsApp with your project name, location and rough start date — we\'ll come back with next steps the same day during office hours.
+If you want to put us through the five steps above, the easiest first move is a quick WhatsApp with your project name, location and rough start date — we'll come back with next steps the same day during office hours.

 Related reading: how to plan a JKR-compliant TMP · our TM services · company background.